jeog/TOSDataBridge/python/virtualization_tutorial.md

 ##### Remote Interactive Init

 Similar to the previous approach except we handle all the initialization remotely after we call enable_virtualization locally(as above).
-To initialize we first call admin_init(from the remote machine) in order to access vinit which is the same as init.
+To initialize we first call admin_init(from the remote machine) in order to access vinit: the remote version of init that takes the sames arguments.
 (Remember we are passing the 'local' windows path of the underlying library to vinit.)

 ![](./../res/vtut_loc_2.png)